This post contains affiliate links. For more information, please read our disclosure policy.

 Dubrovnik has been an exciting shooting location since Season 2 of Game of Thrones.
 If you are a GoT fan, you must visit this Croatian city.
 After all, Dubrovnik is the capital of Seven Kingdoms, King’s Landing.
-The Old Town is loaded of filming spots, and it also has several other locations across the city.
+The Old Town is loaded with filming spots, and it also has several other locations across the city.

 Taking a Game of Thrones tour is one of the best Dubrovnik tourist attractions.
 This city is shown as Kings Landing in the TV series, and it has a lot of fantastic locations to visit across the town.
 You can spot them on your own or explore the organized GoT tour.

-You can visit other locations filmed in HBO series GoT with the walking tour of Dubrovnik.
+You can visit other locations filmed in the HBO series GoT with the walking tour of Dubrovnik.
 On these tours, even guides have been extras on sets, and they can tell a few insights behind the scenes.
 It is highly recommended to book Dubrovnik’s Game of Thrones tour in advance.
 You may expect to pay up to 45 Euros per person, but it also offers a beautiful cruise.

 Explore Museums in Dubrovnik

 Dubrovnik is loaded with serene history, which can be seen in every aspect of the old town.
 But this town also has a lot of worth-visiting and exciting museums.
 The Ethnographic museum named Rupe is one of the best museums in the city.
-It is located at the back streets of the old town in the ancient granary.
+It is located in the back streets of the old town in the ancient granary.
 The museum exhibits around 5000 pieces showing the customs, social life, and traditions of locals in its history.

 The Dominican Monastery also features significant artworks from historic Dubrovnik.
 This monastery features exciting architecture, including a cloister showing impressive stonework and landscaped garden.

 The Gornji Ugao tower was primarily a cannon foundry.
-It is stretched over 600 sq. m. and it has preserved all aspects of production.
-The museum is fascinating and Divo, the guide, really makes a visit memorable.
+It is stretched over 600 sq. m.
+And it has preserved all aspects of production.
+The museum is fascinating, and Divo, the guide, really makes a visit memorable.
 The town has several other museums, but you must visit these three.